 To be considered for admission, applicants to the graduate program must have earned an overall GPA of 3.0 or better in their previous academic studies.
 Truly special circumstances for lower GPAs should be addressed in the personal statement (see statement prompt below).

-Applicants seeking Pennsylvania teacher certification (as speech-language pathologists) must complete an approved teacher preparation program.
-At DU special education courses equivalent to GSPED 503: Social Justice & Empowerment: Special Education and GSPED 603: Response to Intervention are required.
+Applicants seeking Pennsylvania teacher certification also must have completed special education courses equivalent to GSPED 501: Exploring Inclusive Practices and GSPED 603: Response to Intervention.
 These courses can be completed as overloads during the first two semesters of graduate study.
-Additional teacher preparation content is imbedded in graduate speech-language pathology courses.

 Duquesne's SLP program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 Our teacher certification program has been approved by the Pennsylvania Department of Education and the National Council For Accreditation of Teacher Education (NCATE).